 Overdrafts.
 If use of the Card overdraws your Account, you will be notified, and you agree to make immediate payment to Landmark of the amount of any such service charges as we may impose.
 Whenever the Account is overdrawn, we have the right to return unpaid, any checks or other orders on the Account which are presented to Landmark and to assess service charges for making such returns.
 If your Account has Overdraft Protection, Courtesy Pay or line of credit associated with it, terms and conditions contained in the applicable agreement will control with respect to overdrafts of your Account, regardless of whether they result from POS Transactions, cash withdrawals, use of checks, or any other card or device.

 Foreign Transaction Fee.
-A transaction that takes place in a foreign country will be charged 1% of the U.S. dollar amount whether the transaction was made in U.S. dollars or was converted from a foreign currency.
+A transaction that takes place in a foreign country, including internet transactions initiated in the United States with a merchant who processes the transaction in a foreign country, will be charged 1% of the U.S. dollar amount whether the transaction was made in U.S. dollars or was converted from a foreign currency.
 For transactions being converted from a foreign currency, Visa International will convert foreign currency to U.S. dollars using either the government mandated exchange rate or the wholesale exchange rate in effect one day before the date of the conversion, as applicable.
 The exchange rate is increased by one percent (1%) if the conversion is made in connection with a charge to an Account and decreased by one percent (1%) if the conversion is made in connection with a credit to an Account.
 The date of conversion by Visa International may differ from the purchase date and the posting date identified in the monthly statement for your Account.
 You agree to pay charges and accept credit for the converted transaction amounts in accordance with the terms of this paragraph.

 Limitations on Landmark’s Responsibilities.
 The ATM Terminals, the ATM System or any other system containing terminals at which the Card may be used are available for your convenience, and, except to the extent provided in this Agreement, Landmark is not liable for the unavailability or failure to operate of all or any part of any system.
 Except for its own negligence, Landmark is not liable for any personal injury or tangible property damage suffered or incurred by you through use or attempted use of the Card at any ATM Terminal.
 Except to the extent provided in this Agreement, Landmark is not liable for any loss, cost, damage or expense incurred by you by reason of malfunction of any part of any system or failure to complete any transaction which is caused by natural disaster, fire, strike, war, riot, act of God or any other cause beyond the control of Landmark and any other entity which is part of or is connected to any systems.
 Landmark is not liable for consequential damages.